Health Encyclopedia

 • Sexual function.
 Alcohol abuse can also lead to sexual problems.

-There is no safe level of alcohol use for people who are pregnant or thinking of getting pregnant.
+There is no safe level of alcohol use if you are pregnant or thinking of getting pregnant.
 Alcohol use in pregnancy may cause lifelong harm to the baby.
 So alcohol should be avoided.
 It can also cause a group of defects called fetal alcohol spectrum disorder.
 These defects can include physical problems.
 And also behavior and learning problems.

 Home care for alcohol intoxication